shanicesmith98/techresources/README.md

 # Tech Resources

-This is stockpile of resources I've found useful and allowed me to immerse myself in the tech community as a student.
+This is stockpile of resources geared towards people entering the tech industry.

-Current Status: Needs updating and possible conversion to website...

 ### Catergories